Here’s the best time to see the ‘Christmas Star’ tonight

 If you want to check out the heavenly show, here’s the best time and way to see it (via KTLA5):

-- Best place: Any place that has an unobstructed view of the sky–so avoid areas with tall buildings.
-Also, areas with low light pollution are best–such as fields away from buildings and major roadways.
+- Best place: Any place that has an unobstructed view of the sky—so avoid areas with tall buildings.
+Also, areas with low light pollution are best, such as fields away from buildings and major roadways.

 - Where to look: Up, obviously.
 And to the southwestern sky.

-Keep in mind tonight’s great conjunction will only have optimal visibility for about an hour–so don’t forget to get outside just after your local sunset.
-You’ll be able to view it with the naked eye, but if you have binoculars or a small telescope, you’ll be in for an extra special treat: you should be able to see four of Jupiter’s moon orbiting the planet.
+Keep in mind tonight’s great conjunction will only have optimal visibility for about an hour, so don’t forget to get outside just after your local sunset.
+You’ll be able to view it with the naked eye, but if you have binoculars or a small telescope, you’ll be in for an extra special treat: You should be able to see four of Jupiter’s moons orbiting the planet.

 Miss it, and you’ll need to wait until 2080 to see the next great conjunction.